75 Inches

 In practice, the payoff is tangible: fewer returned items, fewer costly cuts, and a smoother workflow on any DIY or professional project.
 The skill also sharpens communication; you can discuss dimensions with suppliers, contractors, or fellow enthusiasts using the language they understand, reducing the risk of costly misunderstandings.

 Embrace this modest but mighty conversion tool.
-The next time a measurement in inches appears, divide by 12, note the whole‑number feet, and handle the remainder with a quick multiplication to retrieve the leftover inches.
+Day to day, the next time a measurement in inches appears, divide by 12, note the whole‑number feet, and handle the remainder with a quick multiplication to retrieve the leftover inches.
 With consistent use, the process becomes automatic, turning a potentially confusing step into a confident, almost instinctive action.

 So go ahead—let the conversion work for you.
 With each use, you’ll move through measurements as smoothly as a well‑cut piece of lumber, ready to tackle any project with precision and peace of mind.